 3. Easy access to information

 Regardless of your industry, minimizing equipment downtime is a mission-critical objective.
 Time spent searching through binders of paper reports or disorganized spreadsheets increases downtime and wastes resources.
 Instant access to full asset data is one of the key features of maintenance software.
+It also supports compliance requirements.
 Mobile functionality allows asset maintenance staff to pull up open work orders and immediately get to work without having to wait around for further instruction or a paper-based work order.

 Software as a Service (SaaS) solutions put critical asset data at your fingertips anywhere you have internet access.
 For large companies in particular, this reduction in administrative workload can have a major impact on the bottom line.
 Short-cutting the administrative chain of command also reduces communication errors by putting workers in direct contact with the information they need—rather than relying on memos, scribbled notes, ambiguous emails, and other inefficient means of assigning and describing maintenance tasks.